awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 ## Reading Data from a Global Secondary Index<a name="GSI.Reading"></a>

 You can retrieve items from a global secondary index using the `Query` and `Scan` operations\.
-The `GetItem` and `GetBatchItem` operations can't be used on a global secondary index\.
+The `GetItem` and `BatchGetItem` operations can't be used on a global secondary index\.

 ### Querying a Global Secondary Index<a name="GSI.Querying"></a>